LLan-ovoy/Memory-Baguette/README.md

 # Yanan's Blogs - Memory Baguette

-Data science and Machine Learning practice is exciting, as long as the right knowledge can jump out immediately.
-But the truth is, our memory always sneak away  for various reasons.
+Data science and Machine Learning practice are exciting, as long as the corresponding knowledge can jump out immediately.
+But the truth is, the memory always sneaks away.

-I like the eposide of Memory Bread in Doraemon, such desperate.
+When I was an undergraduate sophomore, I started using the avatar which I am using here.
+It is from the episode of Memory Bread in Doraemon.

 ![memory_bread](/image/memory_bread.jpg)

+Back in those days, I was hoping that I can learn as much as possible and keep them in my head, just like after eating memory bread.
+However, the memory faded at an incredible speed.

-This is my Memory Baguette.
-Doraemon's memory bread will lose efficacy after poopoo, while mine is not.
+Now with a clear vision, I decided to write it down here and name it Memory Baguette.
+Doraemon's memory bread will lose efficacy after poopoo, while this time mine is not.
+XD

 ## Introduction

-This a collection of blogs about data science.
-Productization a machine learning model requires for a solid understanding of Statistic, Linear Algebra, and programming techniques, at least knowing them to some degree.
+This is a collection of blogs about data science.
+Productization of a machine learning model requires a solid understanding of statistics, Linear Algebra, and programming techniques, at least knowing them to some degree.